arvidbjorkstrom/chef-appserver/README.md

 ## Recipes

 * `appserver` - Installs and configures the server via the internal recipes.
+* `appserver::userconfig` - Internal recipe to do additional configuration of users
 * `appserver::dbserver` - Internal recipe to setup mysql and import any supplied sql dump
 * `appserver::webserver` - Internal recipe to setup php, php-fpm, composer and nginx.